billy0628/ASUS-Laptop-X509JP-icelake-Hackintosh/README.md

 - [x] Microphone
 - [x] Bluetooth
 ### Notice!：
 Do not reboot After entering the Windows dual system, must shut down!
-Sound will not work!
+Sound will not work !